turbobabr/sketch-devtools-console/README.md

 ### console.count(label)

-Writes the the number of times that `count()` has been invoked at the same line and with the same label.
+Writes the number of times that `count()` has been invoked with the same label.

 ```JavaScript
 function processLayer(layer) {